Betty Jackson: Philanthropy

 She has volunteered for Smart Works, a non-profit organisation which gives free clothes and advice about job interviews to women who are unemployed.

 Politics

-In August 2014, Jackson was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.
+In August 2014, despite having no ties to Scotland, Jackson was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to that September's referendum on that issue.

 Personal life

-In 1981, she met her husband David Cohen, and they set up their company, Betty Jackson Ltd. They worked together for nearly four decades.
+In 1981, she met her husband David Cohen (also her business partner) and they set up their company, Betty Jackson Ltd. They worked together for nearly four decades.
 David was from an Egyptian-Jewish family that moved to France.
-He passed away in January 2020.
-They had two children including a daughter, Pascale, and a son, actor and model Oliver Jackson-Cohen.
+He died in January 2020.
+They had two children; a daughter, Pascale, and a son, actor and model Oliver Jackson-Cohen.